HST grism spectroscopy of z~3 massive quiescent galaxies: Approaching the metamorphosis: Quiescence of individual targets

-\subsection{X-rays}
+\subsubsection{X-rays}

-ID 10, ID 6 and ID 7 have counterparts in the hard X-ray domain with rest-frame luminosities of the order of log(L$_{X, 2-10keV}$[erg s$^{-1}$]) $\sim$ 43.7, 44.3 and 44.3 respectively, assuming a photon index $\Gamma=1.4$ \citep[e.g.][]{Gilli07}.
-We tested whether their 24$\mu$m emission is consistent with being powered by an accreting black hole converting the observed-frame 24$\mu$m flux densities to unobscured rest-frame X-ray (2-10keV) luminosities, adopting the relation of \cite{fiore09} (see their eq.
+ID 10, ID 6 and ID 7 have counterparts in the hard X-ray domain with rest frame luminosities of the order of log(L$_{X, 2-10keV}$[erg s$^{-1}$]) $\sim$ 43.7, 44.3 and 44.3 respectively, assuming a photon index $\Gamma=1.4$ \citep[e.g.][]{Gilli07}.
+We tested whether their 24$\mu$m emission is consistent with being powered by an accreting black hole by converting the observed frame 24$\mu$m flux densities into unobscured rest frame X-ray (2-10keV) luminosities, adopting the relation of \citet{fiore09} (see their eq.
 1).
 This relation assumes that the 2–10 keV luminosity, computed directly from the observed fluxes without any correction for intervening absorption, can be considered representative of the intrinsic X-ray luminosity.
 The relation has a scatter of 0.2 dex and outliers in the case of significant X-ray absorption.
-For these three sources, their expected L(2-10keV)$_{24\mu m}$ are in agreement with the observed ones within the uncertainties (see Table~\ref{tab:final}).
-Therefore, although we cannot reject the scenario in which some level of star formation would contribute to the rest-frame $6\mu$m emission, we conclude that our data are fully explained by an AGN obscured by a dusty absorber.\\ Lastly, ID 5 shows a 0.1 mJy 24$\mu$m detection at 10$\sigma$ significance which is not matched by an X-ray detection.
-Given that its spectrum and photometry are both pointing towards a passive nature, we tend to favour the hypothesis for which strong obscuration might be playing a role in hiding X-ray photons from the central engine.\\
+The expected L(2-10keV)$_{24\mu m}$ for these three sources are in agreement with the observed ones within the uncertainties (see Table~\ref{tab:final}).
+Therefore, although we cannot reject the scenario in which some level of star formation would contribute to the rest frame $6\mu$m emission, we conclude that our data are fully explained by an AGN obscured by a dusty absorber.\\ Lastly, ID 5 shows a 0.1 mJy 24$\mu$m detection at 10$\sigma$ significance which is not matched by an X-ray detection.
+Its spectrum and photometry are both pointing towards a passive nature, therefore we tend to favour the hypothesis for which strong obscuration might be playing a role in hiding X-ray photons from the central engine.\\

-\subsection{Radio}
+\subsubsection{Radio}